Skip to content

 Endometriosis treatment available online today

-Request treatment for endometriosis online from our trusted, board-certified doctors and find relief today.
+Request treatment for endometriosis online from our trusted, board-certified primary care doctors and find relief today.
 Get a new prescription to treat endometriosis or refill an existing prescription today.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
-PlushCare doctors cannot treat all cases of Endometriosis.
-Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
+PlushCare doctors cannot treat all cases or symptoms of Endometriosis.
+Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to an OB/GYN for in-person evaluation and treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Learn about endometriosis

-Endometriosis is a painful gynecological disorder that affects women.
-According to the Office on Women's Health, endometriosis affects more than 11% of women between age of 15 and 44 in the U.S.A, making it harder for the affected patient to conceive.
+Endometriosis is a gynecological disorder that can range from no symptoms at all to debilitating pelvic pain.
+It can cause infertility in some people as well.
+According to the Office on Women's Health, endometriosis affects more than 11% of women between the age of 15 and 44 in the U.S.A.

-Endometrium is the tissue that lines the inside of the uterus/womb, that builds up in the woman in preparation for pregnancy during each menstrual cycle.
-When the woman does not become pregnant, the endometrial tissue is shed and discharge from the body.
+The endometrium is the tissue that lines the inside of the uterus/womb, that builds up in preparation for possible pregnancy during each menstrual cycle.
+When pregnancy does not occur, the endometrial tissue is released from the body as menstrual flow.

 With endometriosis, the endometrial tissue grows outside the uterus, typically on the: